shahriarb/autogen-debater/README.md

-## Run Debate Prep
+## Run Fast Debate
+In the Fast debaste each dabater will have one chance to presents their argument.

-Set your debate topic, debaters and their stance in the debate-prep.py.
+Set your debate topic, debaters and their stance in the fast-debate.py.
 You can also choose their voice.
 ```
     debate_topic = "Should we put pineapple on Pizza?"
     stance1 = "Fusion foods are the best"